 When we add this roux to flour and knead the dough for bread, it locks in the liquid throughout the process.
 As a result water roux bread has a higher moisture content.
 Homemade bread gets hard and dry in two days but bread baked with tangzhong stays soft and fresh for longer time.
 This is another reason why Hokkaido milk loaf is more popular among Chinese Home cooks.

 What is Hokkaido?

 To prepare the Tangzhong (Water Roux), whisk flour and water in a pan.
 Place the pan over medium to low heat.
 Continue to whisk the mixture and cook it until it thickens like pudding.
-The whole process will take not more than 5 minutes.
+The whole process will take no more than 5 minutes.
 Moreover, if you want you can check the temperature.
-It’s done when temperature reaches to 65 °C. Let the prepared water roux cool to room temperature.
+It’s done when the temperature reaches 65 °C. Let the prepared water roux cool to room temperature.

 In a bowl, add active dry yeast, sugar, and lukewarm milk.
 Stir the mixture and set aside until yeast froths.
 Time taken by yeast to froth depends upon the weather conditions.
 Warm and dry weather is most favorable for the yeast to grow.